The Counterintuitive Guide to Active Listening: Why Your Personality Type Sabotages Conversations (And How to Fix It)

 • No judgment, just observation

-Success Metric: You catch yourself in the pattern 5+ times daily
+Success Metric: You catch yourself in the pattern five times a day

 Week 2: Interruption (Break the Pattern)